 The news that their first baby, Jessica, had a rare, potentially fatal heart condition came as a complete shock to parents Louise and Michael.
 “It was discovered when I had a routine scan 20 weeks into my pregnancy,” says mum Louise.
 “We were told that our baby was unlikely to survive.”

-Jessica has a heart problem called hypoplastic left heart syndrome (HLHS) which affects one baby in 5,0001.
-The left side of her heart is much smaller than usual, and cannot pump enough blood to the body.
+Jessica had a heart problem called hypoplastic left heart syndrome (HLHS) which affects one baby in 5,0001.
+The left side of her heart was much smaller than usual, and could not pump enough blood to the body.